appsembler/tahoe-edx-search/README.md

-# tahoe-search-cag-support
+# Tahoe edX Search Customizations

-A hack package to add Course Access Groups support for edx-search
+A hack package to add Course Access Groups support for edx-search.